1. Home

 • Place Text and Button elements inside a Panel to create callout boxes

-• Group related elements by positioning them close together (the grid spacing creates visual grouping)
+• Group related elements by positioning them close together to create visual grouping without needing containers

 Desktop experience (600px+ screen width):